 Sepideh Sadaghiani’s lab combines various techniques to address these questions in the human brain including functional magnetic resonance imaging (fMRI), electroencephalography (EEG), simultaneous EEG-fMRI and genetic analyses in healthy participants and neurological patients.

-Ph.D.
-Neural and Behavioral Sciences - International Max Planck Research School, Tübingen, Germany
+Neural and Behavioral Sciences, Ph.D., International Max Planck Research School of Neural and Behavioural Sciences